Harnessing renterd, TypeScript, and Next.js for Effortless File Migration from AWS Bucket to Sia.

 };

-When uploading the file to renderd, if you upload to a base directory like /documents the file gets uploaded successfully, however, if you upload another file to that same directory, it replaces the one that was previously there but we'd like to upload multiple files so we can still fetch all of them instead of the previous one getting replaced, to do that we are going to create a new path name for every file we are uploading and because we are not 100% sure of that all our files have a unique name, we are going to generate a random path name for each file, there are other ways to do this to ensure uniqueness of file name but for this tutorial, we are going to use the inbuilt JavaScript Maths.random() method.
+the file gets uploaded successfully, however, if you upload another file to that same directory, it replaces the one that was previously there but we'd like to upload multiple files so we can still fetch all of them instead of the previous one getting replaced, to do that we are going to create a new path name for every file we are uploading and because we are not 100% sure of that all our files have a unique name, we are going to generate a random path name for each file, there are other ways to do this to ensure uniqueness of file name but for this tutorial, we are going to use the inbuilt JavaScript Maths.random()

 export const uploadToRenterd = async (file: File) => {